SiGiL-Cpp/CppCraft/pages/06-expressions.md

 ## Homogeneous operations

 There are many operations available.
-We will present some of them concisely, in their simplest form where operands are of the same type, then present some subtleties.
+We will present some of them concisely, in their simplest form where operands are of the same native type, then present some subtleties.

 ### Arithmetic operations